lovetingyuan/single-spa-example/README.md

-    "name": "app name", // micro app name, must be unique, default is "name" of package.json "mountPath": "/app-name", // pathname starts with this will be loaded, default "/" "output": "dist", // static assets ouput dir, default "dist" "publicPath": "/", // if your app runs at a specific path, please set up this, default is "/" }
+    "name": "app name", // micro app name, must be unique, default is "name" of package.json "mountPath": "/app-name", // pathname starts with this will be loaded, default "/" "output": "dist", // static assets ouput dir, default "dist" }
 }
 ```